allain/x-widget/README.md

 </x-panel>
 ```

-### Optional Data Controller
+### Widget Properties

-The data controller is an optional feature that allows you to define the properties, their data types, and the defaults your widget expects.
+Widget data is a helper that lets you to define the properties, data types, and the defaults your widget expects.

-It supports giving values for properties using attributes, as well as a new `x-prop` mechanism.
+It supports giving values for properties using attributes, as well as a new `x-prop` mechanism that makes it easy to two way bind of scope data to widget properties.

-Normally when you bind an attribute to an element it must serialize it to a string. `x-prop:` allows you to bypass this and provide the value directly.

-In addition, `x-prop` provide two way binding.
-In the example below, that means clicking on "close" will set showDropdown to false.
+In the example below, clicking on "Close" will set `showDropdown` to false.

 ```html
 <template x-widget="x-dropdown">